-All associated hazardous waste residuals, such as oil, solvent, material used in oil spill clean ups, glue and solvent based paint containers will be stored within appropriately covered skips at the TBM launch site or stop box compounds prior to removal by a suitable Local Authority or EPA licensed waste management contractor for off-site treatment/ recycling/disposal.
+All associated hazardous waste residuals, such as oil, solvent, material used in oil spill clean-ups, glue and solvent based paint containers will be stored within appropriately covered skips prior to removal by a suitable Local Authority or EPA licensed waste management contractor for off-site treatment/recycling/disposal.
 Any other construction waste will be disposed of to on-site skips for removal by a duly approved waste management contractor.